godot-addons/godot-behavior-tree-plugin/README.md

 ### BehaviorSelector

-A `BehaviourSelector` node runs a collection of child nodes, stopping at the first success or `ERR_BUSY`.
+A `BehaviorSelector` node runs a collection of child nodes, stopping at the first success or `ERR_BUSY`.

-The `BehaviourSelector` node ticks its children sequentially until one of them returns `OK`, `ERR_BUSY` or `FAILED`.
+The `BehaviorSelector` node ticks its children sequentially until one of them returns `OK`, `ERR_BUSY` or `FAILED`.
 If all children return the failure state, the priority also returns `FAILED`.

 For instance, suppose that a cleaning robot have a behavior to turn itself off.
 When the robot tries to turn itself off, the first action is performed and the robot tries to get back to its charging dock and turn off all its systems, but if this action fail for some reason (e.g., it could not find the dock) an emergency shutdown will be performed.